Theia Scientific speeds up microscopy analysis 43× with Ultralytics YOLO

-Theia Scientific set out to find a Vision AI Model that would improve speed, accuracy, and reproducibility of microscopy image analysis.
+Theia Scientific set out to find a vision AI model that would improve speed, accuracy, and reproducibility of microscopy image analysis.

 By integrating Ultralytics YOLO models into its platform, Theia Scientific transformed how microscopy data is processed, making analysis more efficient and reliable.